Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Results

 Although directional differences are observed across most tasks, the majority of 95\% confidence intervals include zero, suggesting non–statistically significant (NSS) outcomes for most tone comparisons.
 Nonetheless, several statistically significant (SS) effects do emerge, and all of them occur within the Humanities domain.

 \begin{itemize} \item \textbf{Philosophy}: Statistically significant tone effects are observed in both the GPT and Llama models.
-For GPT, significant accuracy differences is observed in the comparisons of \textit{Neutral vs.\ Very Rude} and \textit{Very Friendly vs.\ Neutral}.
+For GPT, significant accuracy differences is observed in the comparisons of \textit{Neutral vs.\ Very Rude} and \textit{Very Polite vs.\ Neutral}.
 The mean difference for the Neutral–Very Rude comparison is +3.11\%, indicating that neutral prompts tend to produce higher accuracy than Very Rude prompts.
-In contrast, the Very Friendly–Neutral comparison yields a mean difference of -2.15\%, suggesting that Very Friendly prompts result in lower accuracy than neutral prompts.
-This pattern indicates that, for philosophical questions, increasingly friendly phrasing does not necessarily improve GPT's performance.
+In contrast, the Very Polite–Neutral comparison yields a mean difference of -2.15\%, suggesting that Very Polite prompts result in lower accuracy than neutral prompts.
+This pattern indicates that, for philosophical questions, increasingly politeness in phrasing does not necessarily improve GPT's performance.
 For Llama, a +3.22\% statistically significant accuracy difference is observed when comparing the Neutral v.s.
 Very Rude tones.
 Taken together, both GPT and Llama consistently show that Very Rude prompts lead to reduced accuracy in the Philosophy task.

 \item \textbf{Professional Law}: Statistically significant tone effect is observed in the Llama model for the \textit{Neutral vs.\ Very Rude} comparison.
 The positive mean difference of +1.93\% indicates that neutral prompts yield higher accuracy than Very Rude prompts.
 This finding mirrors the pattern observed in the Philosophy task, reinforcing the conclusion that rude tone prompts negatively affect Llama's performance on Humanities tasks. \end{itemize}